 When we came back down we still needed to complete the daily tasks of doing an Earthcache and feeding some ice cream to the girls.
 Both were achieved by driving back around to the botanical gardens, abandoning the car in their car park and walking down to Chesil Beach again.
 There’s an Earthcache that involves a bit of minor chat about pebbles and a load of photos showing the chapel in the background, and the like.
 This explains why all the photos in this batch have my phone included.

 We had an ice cream (or a coffee in mine and Kas’s case) sitting under the porch of a cafe in the car park, whilst watching the renewed rain falling around us.
-At least it was under cover and the coffee was hot.
+At least it was covered and the coffee was hot.

 After which we went home, got clean and dry, and went out for pizzas.
 At least the day ended well.